xp44mm/Notebook/Compilers/left-left.md

 [^1]: The subscripts on $E$ and $S$ are just to distinguish different occurrences of the same nonterminal, and do not imply distinct nonterminals.
 [^2]: We should note that C and its derivatives are included in this class.
 Even though the C family of languages do not use the keyword **then**, its role is played by the closing parenthesis for the condition that follows **if**.

 **Example 4.16:** We can rewrite the dangling-else grammar (4.14) as the following unambiguous grammar.
 The idea is that a statement appearing between a **then** and an **else** must be “matched”; that is, the interior statement must not end with an unmatched or open **then**.
 A matched statement is either an if-then-else statement containing no open statements or it is any other kind of unconditional statement.
 Thus, we may use the grammar in Fig. 4.10.
-This grammar generates the same strings as the dangling-else grammar (4.14), but it allows only one parsing for string (4.15); namely, the one that associates each **else** with the closest previous unmatched **then**. $\Box$
+This grammar generates the same strings as the dangling-else grammar (4.14), but it allows only one parsing for string (4.15); namely, the one that associates each **else** with the closest previous unmatched **then**. □
 $$
 \begin{array}{rrl}
 stmt &\to &matched\_stmt \\